How to support a well-defined mobile device management platform

 Even if your company is providing mobile devices to its workforce, there are many reasons some apps should not be used.
 They may be unsecured, consume too many resources or simply be distracting.
 Why not create a blacklist to prevent those apps from being installed on corporate-owned devices?
 This is also possible with MDM.

-In other scenarios, the IT staff can completely replace the existing app store on a device with a custom app corporate store that only contains approved applications.
+In other scenarios, the IT staff can completely replace the existing app store on a device with a custom app corporate store that only contains approved business applications.

 Business content shouldn’t be accessible without proper security